-“Wrestling Rules for Life” will be released on Monday, June 17th.
+“Wrestling Rules for Life” is expected to be released August 2019

 Pre-Orders will be taken up until the book is released.

 All Pre-orders will receive a signed, numbered limited 1st Edition.

 After the book is released, the 2nd edition will be for sale on Amazon within a week.

 The 2nd edition will not be numbered or signed.

 “WRESTLING RULES FOR LIFE”

 I never won a State Championship or even a Sectional Championship.